Dosugamea/CFS/README.md

 # Custom Festival Server

-Try out our public server at `prod.customfe.su`
+attempt our public server at `prod.customfe.su`

 **REQUIRE LLSIF Japanese 5.0.2 Client, with public key modified** (No we will never provide or tell how to make one).

-Client version under 5.0.2 as well as other regions' client is NO LONGER supported.
+We only supported the JP client which above the 5.0.2

 # Aggrement